mebusy/notes/dev_notes/AI_CS188_Hidden_Markov_Models.md

     - As a Bayes' net :
         - pic
         - structure:  1 hidden variable , and 1 observed variable
-        - what we're gonna have is that every time there's ganna be a hidden variable that structure like a markov chain and each time the evidence depends only on the state observed but only on the state at that time (E | X).
+        - what we're gonna have is that every time there's ganna be a hidden variable that structure like a markov chain and each time the evidence depends only on the state unobserved but only on the state at that time (E | X).

 ---